Towards Federated Learning on Time-Evolving Heterogeneous Data

 We give the formal definition of CFL framework in Algorithm \ref{CFL Algorithm Framework}.
 CFL methods are a collection of methods that make use of different approximation techniques and are based on Algorithm \ref{CFL Algorithm Framework}.
 We retrieve the objective function of Continual Learning (CL) by setting $S = 1$ in \eqref{Approximate CFL Formulation}.

 Take note that in most cases, the previous local object functions cannot be properly approximated.
-Due to the fact that such approximation impairs optimization, we define the information loss below.\looseness=-1 \begin{definition}[Information Loss] We define the information loss as the difference between the approximated local objective function $\tilde{f}_{t, i} (\momega)$ and the real local objective function $f_{t, i} (\momega)$, i.e.\ \begin{small}
+Due to the fact that such approximation impairs optimization, we define the information loss below. \begin{definition}[Information Loss] Let $\Delta_{t, i}(\momega)$ be the information loss between the approximated local objective function $\tilde{f}_{t, i} (\momega)$ and the real local objective function $f_{t, i} (\momega)$.
+This information loss is defined as